NU-iz-da-fam/common-libraries-helpdesk/README.md

 ```
 sudo gedit ~/.bashrc
 ```
 At the end of file.
-Type the command and then save
+Type the command and then Save. <strong>DONE</strong>
 ```
 alias python=python3.8
 ```